ElijahKhin/elijahkhin/README.md

 ### Liilta X (11.2022 - now)

-Lilita X (my project) is a technology startup specializing in digital currencies, in particular in the mining of cryptocurrencies.
+Lilita X (my pet-project) is a technology startup specializing in digital currencies, in particular in the mining of cryptocurrencies.
 At the moment, the combined hashrate of all devices is ~10 PH/s.
 The equipment is located on 3 hosting sites in different regions of Russia.

 The main technological task from the point of view of development was ** creation of a decision support system**.
 The DSS includes: integration of external sources, a data warehouse, and a set of BI dashboards.